otrv4/otrv4/otrv4.md

 Alice                      Untrusted Prekey Server         Bob
 --------------------------------------------------------------------------------
                                     (<--------------------- Pre-conversation: Creates
-                                                            and sends a Prekey Message) Retrieves Bob's  ----------------->
+                                                            and sends a Prekey Ensemble) Retrieves Bob's  ----------------->
-Prekey Message
+Prekey Ensemble

 Establishes Conversation  ------------------------------->
 with XZDH and sends the